tarunkush8/Hotel-management-project/README.md

 # Hotel-management-project
-This project is the networking project for Hotel area network simulation.
+This project is the networking project for Hotel area network simulation focuses on designing a high-performance, secure, and scalable network infrastructure for a hotel using Cisco Packet Tracer.
+The network is optimized to support hotel operations, staff communication, guest services, and internet access while maintaining robust security and efficient resource allocation.